skomyshan/population_shifts/README.md

 #### Selected Topic: Analyzing various country and regional metrics to estimate their correlation to population growth.
 - Using a variety of tools, we will look to analyze the factors that correlate to population growth.
 These factors include:
 	- Inflation: Used to measure the value of a country's (or region's) currency and possible devaluation of it's population's assets
-	- Military Expnediture: Used as a proxy to measure the impact of military conflict
+	- Military Expenditure: Used as a proxy to measure the impact of military conflict
 	- Exports as a percentage of GDP: Used to measure the interconnectivity and reliance between countries
 	- Life expectancy at birth: Used as a proxy to measure the overall health of a country and the strength of their healthcare system at large
 	- GDP (Gross Domestic Product): Used to measure the overall health of the country's economy